The Very Best Navy Bean Soup

 You can leave it uncovered, cover it, or put a lid on it just halfway so the steam escapes.
 I always forget what is the “right way” to do it, and I’ve never had a pot of soup ruin because I did (or did not) use a lid.
 Just follow your heart.

-Stir the soup occasionally and start checking the beans for doneness after about an hour and a half, but expect it to take about three hours for them to fully cook.
-They should be very tender and creamy.
+Stir the soup occasionally and start checking the beans for doneness after about an hour or so.
+If you’re using sprouted beans, they may only take about an hour and a half so you’ll want to watch them carefully.
+Beans that have been soaked but not sprouted may take up to three hours to fully cook.
+You want them be very tender and creamy.
 Not hard and not mushy.

 If they aren’t done after checking them the first time, check them at half hour intervals.
 If you’re checking them early and often, you’ll know if you should turn down the burner, turn up the burner, or add a little extra liquid.